Skip to content

 • worlds describe business situations, not random fixtures

-• calm defaults come first; heavier tools should only appear when a trial really needs them
+• heavier tools should only appear when a trial really needs them

 All open source projects are released under the MIT License.